Violence against women in Tamil Nadu: Female infanticide

 Female infanticide was more common during the 1980s in the southern districts of Tamil Nadu.
 In Usilampatti taluk, a taluk in Madurai District, around 6,000 female children were killed in a span of 2 years during 1987–88.
 The crime was detected in one of the maternity homes that reported loss of 95% female children born during the period.
 The female infants were fed with the poisonous juice of oleander plant almost on the day of the birth of the child.
 The practice was reported even during 1993.
 The other districts which had prevalence were Salem, Dharmapuri, Vellore (formerly North Arcot), Erode, Dindigul and Madurai, with North Salem, South Dharmapuri, South Dindigul and West Madurai accounting for 70 per cent of all cases.
 While the practice was initially considered to be prevalent in the lower sections of Thevar and Nadar community, it was found out with other castes like Gounder, Vanniyar, Pallar and Paraiyar.
 The people considered marrying the girl in the future a menace on account of their financial constraints.
-The then government headed by Jayalalitha launched a cradle baby scheme in 1992 in Salem district that urged the parents to drop the child in the cradles instead of killing them.
+The then government headed by Jayalalithaa launched a cradle baby scheme in 1992 in Salem district that urged the parents to drop the child in the cradles instead of killing them.
 There were educational programmes launched by the child health and welfare department of the state to create awareness.
 Dharmapuri district recorded as many as 1,002 registered cases of infanticide, the highest in the state during the year and it reduced to one during 2012.
 During the simultaneous period, the cradles baby scheme had 1,338 children having 1,272 girls.
 The government also launched another campaign in which the parents of girls undergoing sterilisation were compensated and a gold ring was presented to the girl on her 20th birthday to ease her marriage expenses.